jmccreight/wrf_hydro_tests/README.md

 ## How ? ##

-This is the main subject of this README, please keep reading.
+This is the main subject of this README, please read on.

 # Overview & Definitions #